nf-core/eager/docs/usage.md

 ##### TSV Input Method

-Specifies a path to a TSV file that contains paths to FASTQ/BAM files and additional metadata, which allows performing of more complex procedures such as merging of sequencing data across lanes, sequencing runs , sequencing configuration types, and samples.
+Alternatively to the [direct input method](#direct-input-method), you can supply to `--input` a path to a TSV file that contains paths to FASTQ/BAM files and additional metadata.
+This allows for more complex procedures such as merging of sequencing data across lanes, sequencing runs, sequencing configuration types, and samples.

 <p align="center">
   <img src="images/usage/merging_files.png" alt="Schematic diagram indicated merging points of different types of libraries, given a TSV input.
 Dashed boxes are optional library-specific processes" width="70%">